think-mm/enblog/input/posts/2009/02-16-my-religious-belief.md

 <span style="font-family: Verdana;">Another source of conviction in the existance of God connected with the reason and not the feelings, impresses me as having much more weight.
 This follows from the extreme difficulty or rather impossibility of conceiving this immense and wonderful universe, including man with his capability of looking far backwards and far into futurity, as the result of blind chance or necessity.
 When thus reflecting I feel compelled to look at a first cause having an intelliegent mind in some degree analogous to that of man; and I deserve to be called a theist. </span>

-<span style="font-family: Verdana;">This conclusion[<a href="https://enblog.muktomona.com/wp-admin/#6">6</a>] was strong in my mind about the time, as far I can remember, when I wrote the <em>Origin of species</em>; and it is since that time that it has very gradually with many fluctuations become weaker.
+<span style="font-family: Verdana;">This conclusion[<a href="https://enblog.muktomona.com/wp-admin/#6">6</a>] was strong in my mind about the time, as far I can remember, when I wrote the *Origin of species*; and it is since that time that it has very gradually with many fluctuations become weaker.
 But then arises the doubt -- can the mind of man, which has, as I fully believe, been developed from a mind as low as the possessed by the lowest animal, be trusted when it draws such a grand conclusions?
 May not these be the result of the connection between cause and effect which strikes us as a necessary one, but probably depends merely on inherited experience?
 Nor must we overlook the probability of the constant inculcation in a belief in God on the minds of children producing so strong and perhaps an inherited effect on their brains not yet fully developed, that it would be as difficult for them to throw off their belief in God, as for a monkey to throw off its instinctive fear and hatred of a snake.[<a href="https://enblog.muktomona.com/wp-admin/#7">7</a>] </span>

 <span style="font-family: Verdana;">I cannot pretend to throw the least light on such abstruse problems.
 The mystery of the beginning of all things is insoluble to us; and I for one must be content to remain an Agnostic. </span>

 <h2>Notes</h2>